stoolball-england/stoolball-org-uk/Documentation/Caching.md

 ## Cache strategies

-There are three strategies used for caching:
+There are two strategies used for caching:

 - **Update for all when cache expires**